laisantos94/laisantos94_portfolio/docs/design/pet_aid/index.md

 ## Next Steps
 Considering future updates to the product, I believe some ideas with potential to be implemented are:

-- Usability testing with the high fidelity prototype.
+- Usability tests with high-fidelity prototype.
 - Generating of links to receive donations.
 - Area for receive proposals for partnerships with companies in the animal segment.
 - A feature for receiving and sending direct messages between the institution and adopters.